 - Healthcare payers

 - Healthcare purchasers

 What is a RHIC?
 Download this white paper to learn more.

 RHICs do not provide healthcare or pay for healthcare.
 They convene those who do – and the people and the communities they serve – to identify ways to catalyze change for better outcomes and lower cost.

 Collaboratives establish their direction through consensus among their members.
 No one can fix the healthcare system alone – it will require change from providers, purchasers, and communities.
 Through this unique collaboration, these stakeholders are able to tackle compelling health challenges together.

-There are over 40 Regional Health Improvement Collaboratives in the US.
-All of the leading Collaboratives are members of NRHI, providing programs to support improved healthcare for over 35 percent of the US population.
+NRHI’s network is comprised of approximately 35 leading Regional Health Improvement Collaboratives and state-affiliated partners.
 These Collaboratives have demonstrated a unique ability to work with providers and other community stakeholders to measure and improve quality and reduce costs in their states and regions.

 Regional Health Improvement Collaboratives share common strategies to address local priorities.
 Some focus on improving population health and reducing disparities.
 Others have developed novel approaches to care management and delivery system redesign, payment reform, and reducing waste and inefficiency.
 By working closely with local stakeholders, they can address the issues that matter most in their communities.
 Despite their uniqueness, each Collaborative is bound together by common goals and a shared understanding of what ails U.S. healthcare and how to fix it.